 ‘Cyrano’ Starring The Inestimable Peter Dinklage in a Musical Turn

-The New Group’s presentation of Cyrano in a musical adaptation by Erica Schmidt of the iconic Cyrano de Bergerac by Edmund Rostand really soars with the entrance of Peter Dinklage as Cyrano stationed in the darkened audience, bellowing out witty insults to the actor, Montgomery played by Scott Stangland.
-As Dinklage spirits himself into the light he signifies he is the driving force of the play’s action.
+The New Group’s presentation of Cyrano in a musical adaptation by Erica Schmidt of the iconic Cyrano de Bergerac by Edmund Rostand soars with the entrance of Peter Dinklage as Cyrano.
+Stationed in the darkened audience, bellowing out witty insults to the actor, Montgomery played by Scott Stangland, he surprises.
+It is the first of a series of enlightenings by the astounding actor who keeps us enthralled to the conclusion.
+As Dinklage spirits himself into the light, he signifies he is the driving force of the play’s action.
 His casting as Cyrano is spot-on.
-For Cyrano is a genius with poetry and epithets and is a charismatic, charming and ferocious swordsman, clever in besting all foes in every situation.
+For Cyrano is a genius with poetry and epithets.
+He is a charismatic, charming and ferocious swordsman, clever in besting all foes in every situation.
 Indeed, in his genius, he is similar to Tyrion Lannister, the brilliant, good-hearted warrior in the smashing series Game of Thrones for which Dinklage garnered four Emmy Awards and a Golden Globe.

-Intuiting divine intelligence and rapier wit, Dinklage’s Cyrano shines throughout the production.
-He is riveting and I say this not having watched Game of Thrones avidly as many of the others in the audience most probably had done, mourning its conclusion this year.
-That said, the role of Cyrano de Bergerac even in a version without music, Dinklage most certainly would have triumphed in, with or without the humongous nose attachment.
+Intuiting divine intelligence and rapier wit, Dinklage’s Cyrano shines.
+He is riveting and I say this not having watched Game of Thrones avidly, as many of the others in the audience most probably had done, mourning its conclusion this year.
+That said, the role of Cyrano de Bergerac, even in a version without music, Dinklage most certainly would have triumphed in, with or without the humongous nose attachment.
 In this version he looks attractively normal.
-However, when reference is made to his nose, he responds with a subtle gesture invoking his height and we understand he is twitting himself and in this instance demeaning the disdainful and villainous De Guiche (the superb Ritchie Coster).
+However, when reference is made to his nose, he responds with a subtle gesture invoking his height.
+We understand he is twitting himself and in this instance, demeaning the disdainful and villainous De Guiche (the superb Ritchie Coster).

 Dinklage is an actor’s actor so he brings thoughtfulness and grist to each and every character he undertakes.
 The gesture invoking his height is enough; the obviously fake prosthetic nose is unnecessary.